-The Zoology collections in the Natural History Museum of Zimbabwe contain valuable historic record of biodiversity, from locations that are not only from Zimbabwe but also from around the world, predominantly in Southern Africa.
+The Zoology collections in the Natural History Museum of Zimbabwe contain valuable historic records of biodiversity, from locations that are not only from Zimbabwe but also from Southern and Central Africa.

-Mammalogy and Entomology department received small and regional grants respectively in June 2016, from the Biodiversity Information for Development (BID) funded by the Global Biodiversity Information Facility (GBIF) and the European Union (EU, to digitize their collections and to make the biodiversity data housed in the departments openly and easily accessible for conservation and management strategies.
+Mammalogy and Entomology department received small and regional grants respectively in June 2016, and Arachnology, Mammalogy and a multidisciplinary Eastern Highlands project in 2017, from the Biodiversity Information for Development (BID) funded by the Global Biodiversity Information Facility (GBIF) and the European Union (EU), to digitise their collections and to make the biodiversity data housed in the departments openly and easily accessible for conservation and management strategies.

 Our Entomology Curator (Kudzai Mafuwe) has joined forces with colleagues from 5 other African countries in regional project that seeks to improve the accessibility of insect biodiversity information for policy decision making in Africa by end of 2018.